SharpBit/brawlstats/docs/index.rst

     :target: https://github.com/SharpBit/brawlstats/blob/master/LICENSE
     :alt: MIT License

-BrawlStats is an easy to use async wrapper for the unofficial `Brawl Stars API`_
+| Brawl Stats is an easy to use async wrapper for the unofficial `Brawl Stars API`_.
+| Please note that both this API and wrapper are both still in beta, so there will be frequent breaking changes.

 Features
 ~~~~~~~~

 - Covers the full API
 - Easy to use async or sync client
+- Helper functions to access other game files

 Installation
 ~~~~~~~~~~~~